 Otocinclus fish, Amano shrimp, and Nerite snails will be your vanguard force against algae.
 This algae eating crew will take care of it for you in absolute majority cases.
 And what is the most important part here – they are peaceful creatures and can be kept together without problems.

-I bet that you have already seen some other articles on the Internet about best algae eaters.
+I bet that you have already seen some other articles on the Internet about the best algae eaters.
 Well, guess what, in most cases, all these top 5, top 10, etc eaters cannot coexist with each other for a prolonged period of time due to predatory nature.
 Second, some of them eat algae only when they are young.
 Third, in most cases, it isn’t possible to keep them in small tanks.
-Fourth, people just list them without providing any additional information regarding algae eating preferences.
+Fourth, people just list them without providing any additional information regarding algae-eating preferences.